Research registration and research project identifiers

 ISRCTN will be in touch with you to ask for some additional information to finalise the registration.
 ISRCTN will also let us know the registration number for your trial, so you don’t need to email us.

-You should ensure that the record in the registry is kept up to date as the study progresses.
+You should still make sure that the record of your trial in the registry is kept up to date as the study progresses.

 Registration of research tissue banks

 Registration means having added details of the types of tissue samples held in the tissue bank.
-We monitor registration details as part of annual progress reporting.
-Your research registration reference number should be entered in your dataset on the Integrated Research Application System (IRAS), so that this can be included on your application form(s).
+Your research registration reference number should be entered in your dataset on the Integrated Research Application System (IRAS), so that this can be included on your application form.

 See the Research Tissue Bank webpage for further information.